StewBC/machines/import/a2m/README.md

 `Override No` restores the hardware view of the display.
 These settings can only be altered when stopped, but stepping or running with `Override On` will keep the override settings.
 ### Language Card
 The Language Card section shows the state of the Language Card, whether ROM or RAM is active, which bank, and if writing to RAM is enabled.
+The Read ROM / RAM toggle can be set but the rest are read-only.

 ## Building from source
 Currently, building instructions are limited.
 On Windows, install SDL2 and SDL_mixer and use VS Code with CMake plugins.
 On Linux (WSL), SDL2 and mixer were installed from source to access find_package scripts.
 VS Code was used with Clang.
 Mac support is untested.